Throughout the centuries Catholics have given Mary, the Mother of Jesus many different titles and devotions.

 As a school community, staff and students we can draw on Mary to bring us closer to Christ so that as individuals and as a community, each grows to be more like Christ.

 Mary is also the Patroness of our Diocese.
-More can be found here on the Diocesan website about this.
+More can be found here on the Diocesan website.

 The Feast Day of Mary Star of the Sea is celebrated on 31 May.